Jean Pierre Ginnett: Biography

 He was born in Solaize, France.
 According to family tradition, he and other members of the family fought in the French cavalry at Waterloo in 1815, and were captured.
 As prisoners of war, they were shipped to England and later released.
-Jean Pierre remained in England, and set up a show with performing ponies and canaries at Ludgate Circus in London.
+Ginnett remained in England, and set up a show with performing ponies and canaries at Ludgate Circus in London.
 He also worked as a horse breeder, probably in association with equestrian performer Andrew Ducrow.
 In 1825, he married Ann Partridge of Leigh-on-Sea, in London.

 He founded Ginnett's Circus in Nottingham in 1841.
 By 1858, Ginnett's touring operation was billed as "a mammoth circus & matchless troupe of equestrians [with a] stud of 70 blood horses and fairy ponies."
 The show included re-enactments of Dick Turpin's ride to York, and of the storming of Delhi, together with clowns.

 Jean Pierre Ginnett died in London in 1861 and is buried in Kensal Green Cemetery.